WSU-kduncan/ceg3120-kaitlynnewsad/Project2/README.md

 5. Tag your instance with a "Name" of "YOURLASTNAME-instance".
 Say how you did it.

-    The next step showed tagging the instance I choose the name Newsad-instance for both the value and name.
+    The next step was adding a tag with wth in the name section of tags adding Newsad-instance.

 6. Associate your security group, "YOURLASTNAME-sg" to your instance.
 Say how you did it.